whamtet/simpleui/README.md

 ### Transforming parameters to JSON

-htmx submits all parameters as a flat map, however we can use the above naming scheme to transform it into nested json for database access etc.  Simply call `ctmx.form/json-params`
+htmx submits all parameters as a flat map, however we can use the above `path` scheme to transform it into nested json for database access etc.  Simply call `ctmx.form/json-params`

 ```clojure